CYNAERA IACC Twin™ -Foundational Specifications

 Evidence Reference Library and Citation Rotation Framework

-This system is supported by an internal, curated Evidence Reference Library containing peer-reviewed research, cohort studies, and clinical reviews related to Long COVID, ME/CFS, dysautonomia, mast cell disorders, and infection-associated chronic conditions (IACCs).
+This system is supported by a curated Evidence Reference Library containing peer-reviewed research, cohort studies, and clinical reviews related to Long COVID, ME/CFS, dysautonomia, mast cell disorders, and infection-associated chronic conditions (IACCs).

 References are organized into thematic evidence domains.
 When a pattern interpretation aligns with a domain, the system may draw from multiple anchor sources within that domain and rotate citations to avoid over-reliance on any single study.